-If it is raining, an umbrella is the most popular way to stay dry.
-As far as accessories for gentlemen go, you can’t really look further than a classic, wooden handled quality umbrella.
+If it’s raining, an umbrella is the most popular way to stay dry, and proves more effective than most coats and hats.
+As far as accessories for gentlemen go, you needn’t look further than a classic, wooden handled quality umbrella.

-The timeless durability of a Goodyear Welted pair of leathers shoes with leather soles, is undeniable, but they aren’t good for dancing in the rain.
-The lack of grip, and lack of friction due to rain, makes them slippier than an eel covered in butter.
+The timeless durability of a Goodyear Welted pair of leather shoes with leather soles, is undeniable, but they’re no good for dancing in the rain.
+The lack of grip added to the lack of friction due to rain makes them slippier than an eel covered in butter.

 Go suited and booted

-Of course, there are few risks to wearing sturdier boots.
-It will be difficult to combine some bulkier styles with the delicate stylings of a work outfit.
-Another option therefore is to keep a pair of suitable work shoes at work, and wear your boots for the journey.
+Be warned, it’s be difficult to combine some bulkier styles with the delicate stylings of a work outfit.
+Another option is to keep a pair of suitable shoes at work, and wear boots for the journey.